cipriannis/Java8InAction/README.md

 # Java8InAction
-Examples from Java 8 in action
+Examples from Java 8 in action book